isabella232/SC_CosminPupaza/For Instructor/FBSnapshotTestCase/color picker.md

 Before we begin, I would like to thank Cosmin Pupăză for preparing the materials for this screencast and David Worsham for acting as tech editor.
 Don't forget to check them out on Twitter! :]

 All right, back to the framework! `FBSnapshotTestCase` tests your app's user interface by taking a snapshot of the UI and comparing it to a reference one.
 If both images are the same, the test succeeds.
 Otherwise, it fails.
 It's as simple as that!
-You just add the framework as a `CocoaPods` dependency to your app's testing target and you are ready to go.
+You just add the framework as a `Carthage` dependency to your app's testing target and you are ready to go.

 The app you are going to test in this screencast is a simple color picker.
 It generates a custom color and uses it to set the app's main screen background.
 Let's write some tests for it! :]

 ## Demo

-The screencast's sample project uses `Cocoapods` to integrate the testing framework.
-This means you need to open the project's workspace instead of the project itself so that everything works properly.

 Before running any test, you should first define the folder paths where the snapshots will be saved.
 Add the `FB_REFERENCE_IMAGE_DIR` and `IMAGE_DIFF_DIR` environment variables to the `Color Picker` scheme's run settings and configure their values.
 The former sets the reference snapshots folder, while the latter takes care of the test images location: